Yallungah Boutique Hotel — gardens and heritage exterior

 Can I book for a group?

 Yes.
 Group bookings for 4 or more rooms are coordinated through the Yallungah team, with options for group billing, room allocation, shared activities, and group dining arrangements.
-The property accommodates groups of up to 44 guests.
 For exclusive-use bookings, the entire property can be reserved for your group.

 Do you offer packages for special occasions?